Aaks-hatH/Plan-IT/README.md

 - **Help & bug reports:** [planitapp.onrender.com/help](https://planitapp.onrender.com/help)
 - **Email:** [planit.userhelp@gmail.com](mailto:planit.userhelp@gmail.com)

-Please use the in-app help form for support requests.
-Do not open GitHub issues for support — issues in this repository are for tracking acknowledged defects only.
+Use the in-app help form for all support requests.
+GitHub issues in this repository are reserved exclusively for acknowledged defects.

 ---

 ## Data & privacy

-PlanIt stores only what is needed to operate your event.
-All event data — guest lists, messages, files, and check-in records — is automatically and permanently deleted **seven days after the event date**.
-There is no manual step required.
+PlanIt retains only the data required to operate your event.
+All event data — guest lists, messages, files, check-in records, and orders — is automatically and permanently deleted **seven days after the event date**.
+No manual action is required.

-Full details are in the [Privacy Policy](https://planitapp.onrender.com/privacy).
+Full details are available in the [Privacy Policy](https://planitapp.onrender.com/privacy).

 ---

 ## Licence

 PlanIt is **proprietary freeware**.
-The source code is published here for transparency — it is not open-source software and no open-source licence applies.
+Source code is published here for transparency only — this is not open-source software and no open-source licence applies.

-You may not self-host, fork, redistribute, or build on this codebase.
+Self-hosting, forking, redistribution, and derivative works are not permitted.
 The software is free to use exclusively through the official hosted service at [planitapp.onrender.com](https://planitapp.onrender.com).

-For the full licence terms, see [LICENSE](./LICENSE).
+For full licence terms, see [LICENSE](./LICENSE).
 For permissions enquiries, contact [planit.userhelp@gmail.com](mailto:planit.userhelp@gmail.com).

 ---